popphp/pop-storage/README.md

 // Create the bucket 's3://my-bucket/foo'
 $storage->mkdir('foo');

-// Point the adapter at 's3://my-bucket/foo' Any files pushed will store here.
+// Point the adapter at 's3://my-bucket/foo'
+// Any files pushed will store here
+// Any delete calls will delete files from here
 $storage->chdir('foo');

 // Removes the bucket and its content